-Langerhans Cell Histiocytosis Treatment - Histopathologic, Immunologic, and Cytogenetic Characteristics of LCH
+Langerhans Cell Histiocytosis Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Histopathologic, Immunologic, and Cytogenetic Characteristics of LCH

-Comparative genomic hybridization (CGH) has been used to analyze bone and pulmonary LCH cells with conflicting results.[13,15,16,17] Thus there is some doubt if CGH can reliably identify mutations in LCH.
+Comparative genomic hybridization has been used to analyze bone and pulmonary LCH cells with conflicting results.[13,15,16,17] Thus, there is some doubt if comparative genomic hybridization can reliably identify mutations in LCH.

 One report has shown significantly shortened telomeres in lesional LCH cells compared with LCs in inflammatory disorders such as dermatopathic lymphadenitis.
 However, another group found telomere length of LCH cells from skin multisystem lesions were long compared with those from bone lesions that were heterogeneous in length.
 Telomerase was more often expressed in skin LCH lesions than in bone lesions.
 In another study evaluation of peripheral blood leukocyte DNA from high-risk LCH patients showed polymorphisms of two cytokine genes (IL-4 and interferon gamma), which were associated with high-expressor phenotypes.

 Activating mutation of the BRAF gene (V600E) was detected in 35 of 61 (57%) LCH biopsy samples, with mutations being more common in patients younger than 10 years (76%) than in patients aged 10 years and older (44%).
 Activating BRAF mutations are also found in selected nonmalignant conditions (e.g., benign nevi) and low-grade malignancies (e.g., pilocytic astrocytoma).[23,24] All of these conditions have in common a generally indolent course with spontaneous resolution sometimes occurring.
 This distinctive clinical course may be a manifestation of oncogene-induced senescence.[22,25]